landifrancesco/Whatsapp-Automator/README.md

 ## To-Do

+- [ ] IMPLEMENT EMOJI PASTING
 - [ ] Clean code and add useful comments
 - [ ] Check for most of the exceptions that could occur
-- [ ] Test the script on Windows and Mac OS
+- [X] Test the script on Windows and Mac OS

 ## Donate